Red Rower: Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Red Rower a "poor" Gold Cup winner.
 Red Rower is remembered in the name of Red Rower Close, a residential street in Cheltenham.

+Pedigree

+Red Rower is inbred 5S x 4D to the stallion St Simon, meaning that he appears fifth generation (via St Frusquin) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.